Earl Baldwin of Bewdley: Present peer

 Benedict Alexander Stanley Baldwin, 5th Earl Baldwin of Bewdley (born 28 December 1973) is the eldest of the three sons of the 4th Earl and his wife Sarah MacMurray James.
-Styled formally as Viscount Corvedale from 1976, he was educated at Bryanston School and Newcastle University, where he graduated B.Mus..
+Styled formally as Viscount Corvedale from 1976, he was educated at Bryanston School and Newcastle University, where he graduated B.Mus.

-On 16 June 2021, Corvedale succeeded his father as Earl Baldwin of Bewdley (U.K., 1937) and Viscount Corvedale (U.K., 1937).
+On 16 June 2021, Corvedale succeeded his father as Earl Baldwin and Viscount Corvedale.

 The heir presumptive is Earl Baldwin's brother, James Conrad Baldwin (born 1976).